niessner/Opt/API/release/share/opt/README.md

     tan
     tanh
-    Select(condition,truevalue,falsevalue) -- piecewise conditional operator, if condition ~= 0, it is truevalue, otherwise it is falsevalue
+    Select(condition,truevalue,falsevalue) -- piecewise conditional operator, if condition ~= 0, it is truevalue, otherwise it is falsevalue scalar = All(vector) -- true if all values in the vector are true scalar = Any(vector) -- true of any value in the vector is true

 All operators apply elementwise to `Vector` objects.

 Because Lua does not allow generic overloading of comparison ( `==` , '<=', ... ), you must use the functions we have provided instead for comparisions:
 `eq(a,b)`, `lesseq(a,b)`, etc.

+### Defining Energies ###

+    `Energy(energy1,energy2,...)`

+Add the terms `energy1`, ... to the energy of the whole problem.
+Energy terms are implicitly squared and summed over the entire domain (array or graph) on which they are defined.
+Each channel of a `Vector` passed as an energy is treated as a separate energy term.

+### Boundaries ###

+For energies defined on arrays, it is possible to control how the energy behaves on the boundaries.
+Any energy term has a particular pattern of data it reads from neighboring pixels in the arrays, which we call its `stencil`.
+By default, residual values are only defined for pixels in the array where the whole stencil has defined values.
+For a 3x3 stencil, for instance, this means that the 1-pixel border of an image will not evaluate this energy term (or equivalently, this term contributes 0 to the overall energy).

+If you do not want the default behavior, you can use the `InBounds(x,y)` functions along with the `Select` function to describe custom behavior:

+    customvalue = Select(InBounds(1,0),value_in_bounds,value_on_the_border)

+`InBounds` is true only when the relative offet `(1,0)` is in-bounds for the centered pixel.
+Any energy that uses `InBounds` will be evaluated at _every_ pixel including the border region, and it is up to the user to choose what to do about boundaries.

 ### Vectors ###